 (2) If possible, foods should be whole, unrefined and grown near your environment.
 Imported foods can contain bacteria to which your body may not be accustomed.

 (3) Pure water, though rare, is vital to the human body.
-Drink a generous amount daily—some suggest one ounce of water for every two pounds of body weight.
+Drink a generous amount daily—some suggest one ounce of water for every two pounds of body weight (0.3 liter per 10 kilograms).
 Pure water for drinking and cooking should be natural water from a deep well or a mineral spring.
 Many health professionals recommend the drinking of distilled water because of so many unknown contaminants that affect our water supply and the unpredictable risk in buying what is labeled as “pure water.”
 When drinking distilled water on a regular basis, consider taking a supplement that supplies such trace minerals as would normally be found in pure water.

 As mentioned, it is becoming more and more difficult to obtain uncontaminated natural water in today’s poisoned environment.
 Whether your water is from a well or supplied by the city, try to use a filter.
 Most filter systems are relatively inexpensive and are efficient—just remember to replace the inside section of the filter assembly every other month or so.
 Bottled water has been shown to be unreliable and inconsistent, though expensive.
 If you have to depend on water purchased at a store, consider purchasing it in large bottles from a reputable supplier of natural mineral spring water or distilled water.